Ophthalmology Technologist: Job Description, Duties and Salary

 The duties of a ophthalmology technologist include collecting information requested by the ophthalmologist, such as medical histories and eye measurements.
-Ophthalmology technologists may test patients eye pressure, pupil reactions, scope of vision, color vision and muscle movement.
+Ophthalmology technologists may test a patient's eye pressure, pupil reactions, scope of vision, color vision and muscle movement.
 The ophthalmology technologist is also responsible for taking and explaining procedures, treatments and diagnoses to patients.
-During surgery, the ophthalmology tech may assist the ophthalmologist by preparing surgical room and equipment and observing the patient.
+During surgery, the ophthalmology tech may assist the ophthalmologist by preparing the surgical room and equipment and observing the patient.
 Additional duties include interacting with patients, maintaining sensitive ophthalmologic equipment and keeping exam rooms clean and in order.

 Ophthalmology Technologist Salary

-According to the U.S. Bureau of Labor Statistics (BLS), between 2012 and 2022, the number of ophthalmology technician positions is expected to grow by 30%.
+According to the U.S. Bureau of Labor Statistics (BLS), between 2012 and 2022, the number of ophthalmology medical technician positions were expected to grow by 30%.
 This reflects the increasing ophthalmological needs of the nation's aging population.
 Ophthalmic medical technicians made an average salary of $36,280 per year in 2013, according to the BLS.

 Related to Ophthalmology Technologist: Job Description, Duties and Salary

 Read on to learn what an ophthalmology technician does.
 See what kind of education and training are required for employment....

 Learn what an ophthalmologist does.
 Find out what the education and training requirements are for these specialized physicians....

 Learn what an ophthalmic assistant does.
 See what kind of education and training you'll need to get a job.
 Discover the career...

 Degree programs in the visual and performing arts generally combine classroom instruction with practical experience in the...

 - Top Schools for Visual and Performing Arts